robdodson/robdodson.github.com/source/_posts/2013-08-27-shadow-dom-the-basics.markdown

 For instance, `<content select=".last-name">` looks inside the shadow host for any element with a matching class of `.last-name`.
 If it finds a match it will render its content inside of the Shadow DOM.

+### Changing Order

-As I mentioned before, insertion points allow us to change the rendering order of our presentation without needing to modify the structure of our content.
-Remember, the content is what lives in the shadow host and the presentation is what lives in the shadow root/shadow DOM.
-A good example would be to swap the rendering order of the first and last names.
+As I mentioned before, insertion points allow us to change the rendering order of our presentation without needing to modify the structure of our content. **Remember, the content is what lives in the shadow host and the presentation is what lives in the shadow root/shadow DOM.** A good example would be to swap the rendering order of the first and last names.

 ```html
 <template class="bio-template">